Speeding tractor-trailer flattens Utah restaurant, 3 injured

 - At Trump’s inauguration, $10,000 for makeup and lots of room service VIEW

-The Highway Patrol also says the crash knocked out electrical and gas service to part of Wellington, which is about two hours southeast of Salt Lake City.
+The crash knocked out electrical and gas service to part of Wellington, a community of about 1,600 residents about two hours southeast of Salt Lake City.
+The power outage closed the town’s elementary school.